 - Loss of coordination

-If your older dog is having a seizure and you are fairly sure hypoglycemia is to blame, you can try rubbing some Karo syrup (or ice cream – NOT chocolate flavor – Haagen Dazs vanilla ice cream is a good choice) onto his gums in an effort to raise blood sugar.
+If your older dog is having a seizure and you are sure hypoglycemia is to blame, you can try rubbing some Karo syrup (or ice cream – NOT chocolate flavor – Haagen Dazs vanilla ice cream is a good choice) onto his gums to raise blood sugar.

 Don’t try to put the syrup/ice cream/your fingers inside his mouth, that’s dangerous for both of you.
 Getting close to your dog’s mouth when he’s having a seizure does carry the risk of getting bitten, so it’s a step to take only if you’re reasonably confident it will help.